QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 #### Load balancing using semaphores

-If we have limited resources, we may want to allow up to `n` threads accessing the limited resource at the same time.
+If we have limited resources, we may want to allow up to `n` threads to access the limited resource at the same time.
 We can do that using semaphores 🧋🫧.

-👉 Semaphores can be used for synchronisation too, and more...
+👉 Semaphores can be used for synchronization too, and more...

 ```c
 #include <semaphore.h>